medusajs/medusa/docs/content/quickstart/quick-start-docker.md

 ### Node.js
 Medusa supports Node versions 14 and 16.
 You can check which version of Node you have by running the following command:

 ```bash
 node -v
 ```

 You can install Node from the [official website](https://nodejs.org/en/).

 ### Docker Desktop

 It is assumed that you have Docker installed on your system.
 You can install it from [Docker's website](https://docs.docker.com/get-docker/).

-## Introduction

-With all the tools and technologies in place, let's get started by setting up a default project.
-Our starter is shipped with a very basic configuration, that includes the following plugins:

-- Stripe as payment provider
-- SendGrid as email notification provider
-- Manual fulfilment as fulfilment provider

-Additionally, we will spin up a PostgreSQL database and a Redis server, both required for Medusa to run.
-In this quick start, we will use docker to seamlessly set up these resources.

 ## Create Medusa Server with Docker